DETAILED ACTION

 Step 2A - Prong 1: The claims are found to recite limitations that set forth the abstract idea(s), namely, regarding claim 1:

-a person-in-charge schedule management table that registers a schedule of a laboratory technician working in the clinical laboratory, and an alarm handling stop position management table that registers information on a stop position where the laboratory technician who handles the alarm stops prior to a device that generates the alarm in order to handle the alarm generated from the plurality of analyzers or the management device;
+a person-in-charge schedule management table that registers, for each of the laboratory technicians working in the clinical laboratory, a task currently being performed and a task difficulty, and an alarm handling stop position management table that registers information on a stop position where the laboratory technician who handles the alarm stops prior to a device that generates the alarm in order to handle the alarm generated from the plurality of analyzers or the management device;

 …